Reading time: 16 minutes

 FAQs

-No, the vagus nerve does not cause sweating, though cold, clammy sweat is a common finding in vasovagal syncope.
-Sweating is mediated by sympathetic postganglionic cholinergic nerves, and it can be prevented by nerve block or atropine.
-Excessive sweating of the palms and soles (idiopathic hyperhidrosis) is linked to sympathetic nervous system hyperactivity.
+The vagus nerve does not cause sweating, though cold, clammy sweat is a common in vasovagal syncope.
+Sweating is mediated by sympathetic nerves, and excessive sweating of the palms and soles (idiopathic hyperhidrosis) is linked to sympathetic nervous system hyperactivity.

-Vasovagal syncope (pronounced SING-kuh-pee) is a sudden fainting spell, along with low blood pressure and pallor.
-In this, blood flow to the brain gets restricted, causing one to briefly lose consciousness.
-The most common causes of vasovagal syncope are severe pain, emotional stress, and extreme fatigue.
+Vasovagal syncope (pronounced SING-kuh-pee) is a sudden fainting spell, with low blood pressure and pallor.
+Common causes are severe pain, emotional stress, and extreme fatigue.

 The vagus nerve is the main element of the parasympathetic nervous system.
-It regulates many biological activities such as mood, digestion, breathing, heart rate, and immune response.
-It is involved in the etiology of several psychiatric illnesses, obesity, and other stress-related and inflammatory diseases.
+It regulates mood, digestion, breathing, heart rate, and immune response.
+It is involved in several psychiatric illnesses, obesity, and other stress-related and inflammatory diseases.

 Some of its other functions are: